sedemto/phain-ltfat/README.md

 | 10           | 4.0874           | 2.2765       | 44.3031            | 4.7099           | 2.2437       | 52.3615            | 8.9211           | 4.4772       | 49.8134            |
 | **Average**  | 4.1697           | 2.3162   |**44.3590**       | 4.8906       | 2.3581   | **51.7449**      | 9.2955       | 4.7995   | **48.2878**      |

+- to compare the differences between the projections a small demo called `demo_proj.mat` was used.
+-
 ...

 Tests were run in Matlab 2024b on PC with Intel Core i7-6829HQ CPU @2.7GHz, 16 GB RAM and Windows 10.
 The Matlab codes use the Signal Processing Toolbox and LTFAT [3].